MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactoryUpToSdk53.rst

 Configure Repositories
 ~~~~~~~~~~~~~~~~~~~~~~

-We will now create and configure the repositories.
 First step is to configure to pre-defined repository for the future snapshot modules built.

 #.
 Go to :guilabel:`Admin` > :guilabel:`Repositories` > :guilabel:`Local`.